Shippable/docs/sources/platform/tutorial/workflow/using-shipctl.md

 Your files need to have the placeholders in this format; `$ENVIRONMENT_VARIABLE_NAME` or `${ENVIRONMENT_VARIABLE_NAME}`.
 The second option is the recommended one

-Sample usage: `shipctl decrypt properties.json deploy.json run.json`
+Sample usage: `shipctl replace properties.json deploy.json run.json`

 ## `shipctl retry <cmd>`
 If you need to execute a command that could be flaky sometime, this utility will execute any command it wraps, 3 times if a non-zero error code is retured.

 Sample usage: `shipctl retry "echo 'hello'"`